NatashaKRS/course-portfolio/model_data_sheet.md

 - How many instances of each type are there?

-There are 8405898 instances of keystroke logs.
+There are 8405898 instances of keystroke logs, representing a total of 2471 essays.

 - Is there any missing data?
 No